 During the course of the award, the University is required to submit technical (programmatic) and financial reports in accordance with the schedule indicated by the sponsor.
 The PI is responsible for preparing and submitting technical reports to the sponsor and must notify ORS when these are submitted.
 ORS must record the submission dates into the financial system for audit purposes.
 The Sponsored Projects Financial Operations (SPFO) prepares a draft of financial worksheets and sends these to the department administrator or grant adnministrator for review and approval.

-If the worksheets acceptable, SPFO submits the financial reports to the sponsor.
+If the worksheets are acceptable, SPFO submits the financial reports to the sponsor.
 If the PI requires additional time to complete the original aims of the project, he or she can request a no-cost extension.
 Requests for no-cost extensions are submitted to ORS by the PI and ORS notifies the sponsor.
 Generally, the university is permitted to automatically implement a one-year no-cost extension on federal awards.
 Extensions on foundation and corporate awards require the prior written approval of the sponsor.